 People use tablets for different things.
 Some browse the web, others read their email and some use it as an entertainment device.

-If you listen to music, watch moves, take photographs and download apps on your tablet, there’s a high chance your tablets drive will quickly become full and you won’t be able to download anything else.
+If you listen to music, watch movies, take photographs and download apps to your tablet, there’s a high chance your tablet's hard drive will quickly become full and you won’t be able to download anything else.
+In which case, you'll be wanting some more storage space...

 Before you start….